 To accomplish this we hold a yearly competitive application process.
 Several months before the submission deadline we announce the upcoming P&F grant opportunity as broadly as possible to eligible departments and institutions.
 Two new grants of $50,000/year are awarded each year to researchers based either at the Joslin Diabetes Center or at neighboring institutions within Harvard Medical School and affiliated hospitals and centers.
 Special efforts are made to foster interactions between Joslin DRC investigators and the external P&F Study Program awardees.
 Applicants are asked to submit a description (abstract) of the proposed project using the designated website.
 Applications that are eligible are invited to submit a full proposal.
 Full proposals are judged by internal and external reviewers chosen on the basis of expertise.
 We utilize a nationwide network of experts in the various fields related to diabetes to identify appropriate reviewers.

-Funding Cycle: Begins January 1, 2018 and lasts 1 year.
-A second year of funding is contingent upon positive review of the P&F year 1 progress report.
+: Begins May 1, 2019 and lasts 1 year.
+A second year of funding is contingent upon positive review of the P&F year 1 progress report